abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

 * `oc.legacyfileextensions` defines the legacy file extension support by this application

-* Build the image for microsoft-edge application
+* Build the image for chromium application

 ```bash
 REGISTRY=abcdesktopio